tc39/proposal-binary-ast/README.md

 ## Design Philosophy

 The overriding design philosophy is to be conservative, so as to be realistic both in implementation and committee.
 This proposal is intended to be simply an alternative encoding of the *surface syntax* with the smallest possible delta to enable high performance parsing.
-By design, this proposal does not attempt any semantics-level encoding (e.g., bytecode, encoding variables instead identifiers).
+By design, this proposal does not attempt any semantics-level encoding (e.g., bytecode, encoding variables instead of identifiers).

 That said, this proposal is highly ambitious.